 A blending brush is a multi-tasking eye makeup brush used for many things.
 You can use it for concealer, or to set your eyelids with loose powder.
-It’s main purpose however is to blend out your eyeshadow.
+Its main purpose, however, is to blend out your eyeshadow.
 It is used to diffuse your eyeshadow on your eyelid and blend out any harsh lines.
 Use it to blend out transition colours into one another or to apply a single base eyeshadow.

-A smudger brush is a small brush that allows you to diffuse colour.
+A smudger brush is a small brush that allows you to diffuse color.
 It has short tightly packed bristles that make it easy to smoke out eyeshadows on your eyelid and under your waterline.
 You can use the brush with cream, powder or pencil products.
 This is a brush that you must have if you love to recreate smokey eyes.

 As the name suggests, this is a flat brush.
-It’s main purpose is to apply pigment on your eyelid.
+Its main purpose is to apply pigment to your eyelid.
 It picks up and deposits more product than other brushes.
 So if you want to apply a shimmer eyeshadow or a glitter eyeshadow, this brush would be your best pick.
 Spritz your brush with a little water or makeup setting spray to get more payoff from the pigment in your eyeshadow.

 This brush helps you apply eyeshadow to a concentrated area.
 It’s densely packed and pointed on the edge, looks pretty similar to a pencil tip.
 Use it to concentrate, diffuse and blend eyeshadow in your inner corner, crease, lower and upper lash line.